memory-hunter/deVox/README.md

 # deVox
-Voxel (EMCoS Studio .inp Voxel Text File) to .obj (Wavefront) converter
+Voxel (EMCoS Studio .inp Voxel Text File) to .obj (Wavefront) converter.

+This script converts to .obj file without the texture coordinates/normals.
+The faces are in quad mode.

 ## Installation